 Baton Rouge, LA – Baton Rouge will be a pilot site for the Combatting Witness Intimidation (CWI) Initiative, a training grant that extends through July 2019.
-Granted from AE Quitas, The Prosecutor’s Resource on Violence Against Women, the project is a collaboration amongst the Office of the District Attorney, East Baton Rouge Parish Sheriff’s Office, Baton Rouge Police Department, the U.S. Attorney’s office, LA National Guard, and LSU Office of Social Service Research & Development (OSSRD).
+Granted from AE Quitas, The Prosecutor’s Resource on Violence Against Women, the project is a collaboration amongst the Office of the District Attorney, East Baton Rouge Parish Sheriff’s Office, Baton Rouge Police Department, the U.S. Attorney’s office, LA National Guard, and LSU Office of Social Research & Evaluation Center (SREC).
 Baton Rouge’s participation will benefit not only our local citizens, but those around the country that will learn from the team’s experiences.
 The transformative grant provides training and technical assistance to improve witness and community safety by preventing witness intimidation.

 “This grant will enable us to examine best practices from around the nation to improve our response to victims and witnesses being coerced to not testify,” said District Attorney Hillar Moore.